pbouda/peterbouda.eu/content/pages/profile.rst

 developer and manager, supervising a changing development team that consists of interns, freelancers and employees.
 This project was implemented test-driven from the start (with the help of the Python library nose) and we applied Kanban approach to organize the development in the team.
-I gave talk about this project on events like the Sapo Codebits and the Summer School "Coding for Language Communities".
+I gave talks about this project on events like the Sapo Codebits and the Summer School "Coding for Language Communities".